The Perception-Distortion Tradeoff: Problem formulation

 Notice that the best possible perceptual quality is obtained when the outputs of the algorithm follow the distribution of natural images (\ie $p_{\hat{X}}=p_X$).
 In this situation, by looking at the reconstructed images, it is impossible to tell that they were generated by an algorithm.
 However, not every estimator with this property is necessarily accurate.
 Indeed, we could achieve perfect perceptual quality by randomly drawing natural images that have nothing to do with the original ground-truth images.
 In this case the distortion would be quite large.

 Our goal is to characterize the tradeoff between \eqref{eq:AverageDistortion} and~\eqref{eq:PerceptualQualityIndex}.
 But let us first see why minimizing the average distortion \eqref{eq:AverageDistortion}, does not necessarily lead to a low perceptual quality index \eqref{eq:PerceptualQualityIndex}.
 We start by illustrating this with the square-error distortion $\Delta(x,\hat{x})=\|x-\hat{x}\|^2$ and the $0-1$ distortion $\Delta(x,\hat{x})=1-\delta_{x,\hat{x}}$ (where $\delta$ is Kronecker's delta).
-More details about those examples are provided in Appendix~\ref{ap:MMSE-MAP}.
+We specifically illustrate that those measures are generally not distribution preserving in the following sense. \begin{definition} We say that a distortion measure $\Delta(\cdot,\cdot)$ is \emph{distribution preserving} at $p_{X,Y}$ if the estimator $\hat{X}$ minimizing the mean distortion \eqref{eq:AverageDistortion} satisfies $p_{\hat{X}}=p_X$. \end{definition} More details about those examples are provided in Appendix~\ref{ap:MMSE-MAP} (Supplementary Material).
 We then proceed to discuss this phenomenon for arbitrary distortions in Sec.~\ref{sec:arbitrary_dist}.